jaskaran04/PrivChat/README.md

-# LLM ChatBot with FastAPI, spaCy NER & Ollama
+# PrivChat - LLM ChatBot with FastAPI, spaCy NER & Ollama

 This project is a chatbot built using FastAPI, spaCy, and a local LLM served via Ollama.
 It processes user prompts, detects Named Entities in real-time, and returns an LLM-generated response.
 This demo emphasizes backend API design and local LLM integration.